 Three quick ways to improve the value of your company

 Many business owners are drawn into a sales process without decent preparation.
 A potential buyer knocks on the door and promises a knock-out offer and a smooth, exclusive process.
-Before you know it, you take off down a bumpy road.
-Does this sound familiar to you?
-Here’s what you can do when you find yourself on this less than ideal ride and want to improve the results of your deal.
+Before you know it, you're headed down a bumpy road.
+Sounds familiar?
+Here’s what you can do when you find yourself on this less than ideal route and want to improve the outcome.

 Understanding a multi-offer process

 Although a structured sales process with multiple buyers always offers a better selling price than a private one-on-one process, many business owners are still tempted by the private approach.
 Often initiated by a private equity firm or strategic buyer who seems to know your industry well, they promise to act fast, keep the process strictly confidential and offer a premium price.
 There are only a few credible reasons for entering into such private negotiations, one being that you are an experienced seller and know when you are offered a premium valuation.
 In the event that you don’t sell, nothing happens and you simply keep the asset in your portfolio if the offer price is lowered.
 The other is that your company has excellent reporting in place with monthly financials and KPIs and a realistic forward-looking budget so there is no need for extensive due diligence work.

 There are also less credible reasons for entering into private negotiations, such as answering the questionnaire of the buyer’s advisors to save vendor due diligence costs, or wanting to save investment banking costs and time by not having to write a bid book or approaching multiple buyers at the same time.